sjoerdvellinga/TMS-quotations/README.md

 # TMS-quotations
-Repository for a quotations app for logisitcs/transportation services
+Repository to test a quotations app for logisitcs/transportation services.